17Evin/Portfolio-Nive/README.md

 3. Open `index.html` in any browser.

-📸 Screenshots
-> (You can add screenshots of your Home page, Portfolio section, and individual project pages.)

 📜 License
 This project is created for educational and personal branding purposes.
 Feel free to customize it for your own portfolio!